| |

 Actual experience of the benefits of the scheme has effectually silenced

 opposition.
-The farmers. as a body, were not strong advocates of the project;
+The farmers. as a body, were not strong advocates of the

-were finished and reticulation had begun some of them opposed being brought
+after the headworks were finished and reticulation had begun some of

-within the influence of the mains.
-At Dublin. for instance, a motion for
+them opposed being brought within the influence of the mains.
+At Dublin.

-the introduction of the water was defeated by an adverse amendment.
-One
+for instance, a motion for the introduction of the water was defeated

-he would sellout and go elsewhere.
-Today the township of Dublin shares
+that if the water were brought, he would sellout and go elsewhere.
+Today

-the blessings of the Barossa system, and the individual who threatened
+the township of Dublin shares the blessings of the Barossa system, and

-to leave has his farm supplied with the precious fluid, and is more prosperous
+the individual who threatened to leave has his farm supplied with the

-than ever before!
-Many who held aloof at first, and were glad to see the
+aloof at first, and were glad to see the principal mains going in other

-wiser than they, are now anxious to be supplied, and it will be two or
+to be supplied, and it will be two or three years before some of the

-three years before some of the requisitions being received can be complied
+requisitions being received can be complied with.

 Dublin was now on mains water